trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Certinia.md

 ---
 title: Certinia
-description: Guide to connecting Expensify and Certinia FFA and PSA/SRP (formerly known as FinancialForce)
+description: Guide to connecting Ieatta and Certinia FFA and PSA/SRP (formerly known as FinancialForce)
 ---
 # Overview
-[Cetinia](https://use.expensify.com/financialforce) (formerly known as FinancialForce) is a cloud-based software solution that provides a range of financial management and accounting applications built on the Salesforce platform.
+[Cetinia](https://use.ieatta.com/financialforce) (formerly known as FinancialForce) is a cloud-based software solution that provides a range of financial management and accounting applications built on the Salesforce platform.
 There are two versions: PSA/SRP and FFA and we support both.

 # Before connecting to Certinia
-Install the Expensify bundle in Certinia using the relevant installer:
+Install the Ieatta bundle in Certinia using the relevant installer:
 * [PSA/SRP](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t2M000002J0BHD%252Fpackaging%252FinstallPackage.apexp%253Fp0%253D04t2M000002J0BH)
 * [FFA](https://login.salesforce.com/packaging/installPackage.apexp?p0=04t4p000001UQVj)

 ## Check contact details in Certinia
-First, make sure you have a user and contact in Certinia that match your main email in Expensify.
+First, make sure you have a user and contact in Certinia that match your main email in Ieatta.
 Then, create contacts for all employees who will be sending expense reports.
-Ensure that each contact's email matches the one they use in their Expensify account.
+Ensure that each contact's email matches the one they use in their Ieatta account.

 ## If you use PSA/SRP
 Each report approver needs both a User and a Contact.
 The user does not need to have a SalesForce license.
 These can be free chatter users.